 It has a very good lift height of 18" to 24", depending on your own ATV or mower tires.

-Really, the Swisher 15714 on Amazon.com has an unbeatable combination of economical price, high quality, Made in the USA and ease-of-use.
+Really, the Swisher 15714 on Amazon.com has an great combination of economical price, high quality, Made in the USA and ease-of-use.

 What I really like about having a scoop on a lawn tractor is that you can really get into, and work in, tighter spaces than you could with a full sized tractor or skid steer.